JochenHeizmann/Docker-NGINX-PHP5-MariaDB-Dev-Environment/README.md

 * username: root
 * password:

-The db is synced into `docker/mysql/db` of the host.
+The db is synced into `env/mariadb/db` of the host.

 Port 3306 is exposed, so you can directly connect to the DB from your Host system.

 ## NGINX ##

-The document root of nginx is the `www` subfolder.
+The document root of nginx is the `public` subfolder.

 Port 80 is exposed, so you can browse to 127.0.0.1 on your local machine.